Nenivar/c-breakout/readme.txt

 2D arrays for each digit are stored and used to display numbers on a grid.
 I could have used a truetype font instead but this method is a bit easier.

 Paddle:
+Structure for the paddle, which can only move between certain bounds in the horizontal direction.

 Ball: